d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Setting up sweep for local development ──────────────────────────────────────

-  Since the Prolog and C parts of `sweep' are intended to be distributed and installed along with SWI-Prolog (see [Installation]), the easiest way to set up `sweep' for development is to start with a SWI-Prolog development setup.
-Clone the `swipl-devel' Git repository, and update the included `sweep' submodule from its master branch:
+  Since the Prolog and C parts of Sweep are intended to be distributed and installed along with SWI-Prolog (see [Installation]), the easiest way to set up Sweep for development is to start with a SWI-Prolog development setup.
+Clone the `swipl-devel' Git repository, and update the included Sweep submodule from its master branch:

   ┌────
   │ $ git clone --recursive https://github.com/SWI-Prolog/swipl-devel.git